 If you’re considering leaving your husband, take some time to prepare yourself emotionally and financially.
 The first step is a leaving your husband checklist.
-This will help ensure that you have all of your bases covered during this difficult time.
+This will help you protect yourself (and your kids).

 Should I leave my husband?

 There is no one answer to the question of whether or not you should leave your husband.
-Every situation is unique, and only you can make the difficult decision of whether or not leaving is the right choice for you, and if you are ready to leave your marriage.
+Every situation is unique, and only you can decide if you are ready to leave your marriage.

 - Your spouse is not interested in trying to improve your marriage